Pound sterling: Pre-decimal coins

 The silver penny (plural: pence; abbreviation: d) was the principal and often the only coin in circulation from the 8th century until the 13th century.
 Although some fractions of the penny were struck (see farthing and halfpenny), it was more common to find pennies cut into halves and quarters to provide smaller change.
 Very few gold coins were struck, with the gold penny (equal in value to 20 silver pennies) a rare example.
 However, in 1279, the groat, worth 4d, was introduced, with the half groat following in 1344.
 1344 also saw the establishment of a gold coinage with the introduction (after the failed gold florin) of the noble worth six shillings and eight pence (6/8d) (i.e. 3 nobles to the pound), together with the half and quarter noble.
 Reforms in 1464 saw a reduction in value of the coinage in both silver and gold, with the noble renamed the ryal and worth 10/– (i.e. 2 to the pound) and the angel introduced at the noble's old value of 6/8d.

-The reign of Henry VII saw the introduction of two important coins: the shilling (abbr.: s; known as the testoon, equivalent to twelve pence) in 1487 and the pound (known as the sovereign, abbr.: £ before numerals or "l." after them, equivalent to twenty shillings) in 1489.
+The reign of Henry VII saw the introduction of two important coins: the shilling (abbr.: s; known as the testoon, equivalent to twelve pence) in 1487 and the pound (known as the sovereign, abbr.: £ before numerals or "l." (lower-case L) after them, equivalent to twenty shillings) in 1489.
 In 1526, several new denominations of gold coins were added, including the crown and half crown, worth five shillings (5/–) and two shillings and six pence (2/6, two and six) respectively.
 Henry VIII's reign (1509–1547) saw a high level of debasement which continued into the reign of Edward VI (1547–1553).
 This debasement was halted in 1552, and new silver coinage was introduced, including coins for 1d, 2d, 3d, 4d and 6d, 1/–, 2/6d and 5/–.
 In the reign of Elizabeth I (1558–1603), silver 3/4d and 1 1/2d coins were added, but these denominations did not last.
 Gold coins included the half-crown, crown, angel, half-sovereign (10/–) and sovereign (£1).
 Elizabeth's reign also saw the introduction of the horse-drawn screw press to produce the first "milled" coins.

 Following the succession of the Scottish King James VI to the English throne, a new gold coinage was introduced, including the spur ryal (15/–), the unite (20/–) and the rose ryal (30/–).
 The laurel, worth 20/–, followed in 1619.
 The first base metal coins were also introduced: tin and copper farthings.
 Copper halfpenny coins followed in the reign of Charles I. During the English Civil War, a number of siege coinages were produced, often in unusual denominations.